Could it be a Developmental Delay?

 Mood Disorders, Anxiety & Depression

 Mental health encompasses a wide range of conditions.
-The most common are anxiety and depression, but they are also many other mood disorders out there, such as bipolar disorder or seasonal affective disorder.
+The most common are anxiety and depression, but there are also many other mood disorders out there, such as bipolar disorder or seasonal affective disorder.

 Mental health issues can affect any child at any age.